About High Clandon

 Terroir – that mystical marriage of soil, of climate, of geology, of viticulture – which influences our grape character and quality.
 High Clandon Estate Vineyard lies high on the Surrey Hills, on the chalky limestone in an Area of Outstanding Natural Beauty – the perfect geology for our Quintessence.

-Soil, Climate, Geology and Viticulture
+Soil, Climate, Geology

 The chalky lime-stone at High Clandon is the same geological stratum as that of the Champagne region and the ideal geology for our English sparkling wine made in the champagne-style.
 Being chalky, forces the vines to struggle and yet counter-intuitively, magnificently enhances grape flavours.